acao/phantom-flier/README.md

 ### Configfiles ftw

-(coming soon!)
+(this may not work properly yet!)

-If there is a phantomflier.json file in your cwd, or you pass a --config param with a path to a config, you are golden for some json preconfiguration action!
+If there is a phantomflier.js file in your cwd, or you pass a --config param with a path to a config, you are golden for some json preconfiguration action!

 The CLI overrides the default config - whether provided by this module, or your config as provided above.